Donald A. Stroh: Start of career

-With the United States entry into World War I, in 1917, Stroh successfully for a commission in the United States Marine Corps.
+With the United States entry into World War I, in 1917, Stroh competed successfully for a commission in the United States Marine Corps.
 He received his initial training at Marine Corps Recruit Depot Parris Island, South Carolina and Marine Corps Base Quantico, Virginia from June until August when he was able to effect a transfer to the Army.
 Assigned to the 3rd Provisional Battalion, Stroh completed the Army Service School at Fort Leavenworth, Kansas in October, then joined the 17th Cavalry Regiment at Camp Harry J. Jones in Douglas, Arizona as commander of the regiment's Troop H. The 17th Cavalry maintained border defense between the United States and Mexico for the duration of the war.

 After the war, Stroh served with the 17th Cavalry at Schofield Barracks, Hawaii.
 In 1920, he transferred to the Infantry Branch and graduated from the Hawaiian Department's School of Arms, after which he remained at the school as an instructor, as well as the school's adjutant and quartermaster officer.
 He then joined the 35th Infantry Regiment at Schofield Barracks, where he was assigned to command the regiment's Howitzer Company.
 In September 1923, Stroh completed the course for officers at the Fort Benning, Georgia Infantry School.
 After graduation, he was assigned to the staff of 85th Infantry Division, an Organized Reserve Corps unit based in Michigan.
 He served with the 85th Division from June 1923 to May 1928, including postings as executive officer of the 339th Infantry Regiment, then as the division's adjutant and assistant chief of staff for personnel (G-1).